-If you use all three together, you’ll have a simple but powerful suite of basic meditation practices that will reduce stress and bring clarity of mind.
+Use all three together, and you’ll have a powerful suite of meditation practices.
+They will reduce stress and bring clarity of mind.
 These are awesome techniques for connecting with nature.
 It’s a simple process that is powerful and soothing.
-You can create your own personal ritual around this exercise.
+You can create your own ritual around this exercise.
 It’s a perfect way to boost your attitude and immune system.
 As a result, it good as a part of your normal health and wellness routine.

 The Tree Grounding Exercise